Chocolate Cinnamon Rolls

 Chocolate cinnamon rolls are best served while still warm from the oven and right after drizzling with glaze, but they do reheat well.

-Simply cover any uneaten rolls with plastic wrap and store in the refrigerator, and then when ready to eat, slice off as much as you wish and pop into the microwave for 30 seconds.
+Simply cover any uneaten rolls with plastic wrap and store in the refrigerator for 3-4 days.
+When ready to eat, slice off as much as you wish and pop into the microwave for 30 seconds, or until heated through.

 I don’t know about you, but I love non-traditional cinnamon rolls recipes like these chocolate cinnamon rolls.